 After planting, mulch around your seedlings to prevent weeds and to keep the soil moist.
-As your crookneck plant grows, its leaves will become large enough to shade the soil and suppress weeds on its own.
+As your crookneck plant grows, its leaves will become large enough to shade the soil and suppress many weeds on its own.
 Until then, a little mulch is a big help.
 Once a month, side-dress your squash plants with a 5-10-10 fertilizer.
 Keep the nitrogen levels lower so your plant produces squash rather than just more leaves.

 How to Harvest Crookneck Squash

 Depending on the crookneck squash cultivar you planted, your squash will be ready for harvest 45 to 65 days after planting.
 If it is allowed to stay on the plant too long, crookneck squash can become a bit tougher and will produce very large seeds.
 For a better taste, harvest your squash when it reaches about 6 inches in length.

 To harvest, cut the squash cleanly from the plant, leaving a 1- to 2-inch stem on the squash.
 Squashes with stems tend to store longer.
 Even with a good stem, however, crooknecks will only last about 10 days in the refrigerator.

 Revisit your mature squash plants often, as they will keep setting fruit after the initial harvest.
 If a squash sneaks past you and stays on the vine too long, it will appear bigger than the other squash, and the skin will be dull rather than glossy.
 Remove this fruit to encourage the growth of a new one.

 Common Pests and Other Problems for Crookneck Squash